 What design patterns are

 Design patterns are prescribed ways of implementing solutions to common problems.
 While every specific implementation of them will be bespoke and only relevant to a specific codebase, they still determine how your code should be structured.
 A design pattern would tell you how different object types in your code should interact with one another.
 Specific objects would have specific roles, which are prescribed by a specific design pattern.
-But a specific implementation of those objects would still be relevant only to a specific problem.
+However, a specific implementation of those objects would still be relevant only to a specific problem.

 So, in a nutshell, each design pattern prescribes how the objects in your code should be structured and how they should behave.
 For solutions where multiple objects are involved, it prescribes the role for each object.

 Let’s have a look at a design pattern called Strategy as our example.
 This pattern is commonly used to make your code easily maintainable and testable in situations where you have complex conditional logic.
-In this design pattern, you have an class with the role of Strategy.
-This class stores an interface, which has a role of *Context*.
+In this design pattern, you have a class with the role of Strategy.
+This class stores an interface, which has the role of Context.
 There are several classes that implement this interface, each performing a specific behavior.
 Then, all you do inside your conditional logic is assign a specific Context implementation to the Strategy.
-And then, once all conditions have been examined, you just execute some method on the Context object which Strategy class encapsulates.
+And then, once all conditions have been examined, you just execute some method on the Context object which the Strategy class encapsulates.
 This will execute the behavior that was specific to a particular condition, as a specific implementation of Context was assigned to Strategy when a specific condition was hit.

-So, the design patterns prescribes roles to objects and how these objects should interact with one another.
+So, the design patterns prescribe roles to objects and how these objects should interact with one another.
 We have one object with the role of Strategy and several implementations of an object with the role of Context.
 But what the design pattern doesn’t prescribe is what specific behavior should the implementation perform or what data type(s) should it return, if any.
 It’s up to us to decide.

 So, why would you use design patterns?
 Why just not provide a bespoke solution to every problem you face?
 Well, there are some good reasons why design patterns are better.
 But the reasons why you would want to learn them go beyond the fact that design patterns merely provide a better solution.

-Why would you want to learn design patterns
+Why would you want to learn design patterns?

 Design patterns will indeed make you more effective at solving problems.
 When you have used them for a while, you will intuitively know where to apply them.
 So, you will not have to spend much time thinking of the solution.
 You will be able to apply one right away.